Hamzalabiba/OnlineStoreApi/README.md

-# OnlineStoreApi On Cruds Operation Using Onion Architecture
+# OnlineStoreApi On Crud Operation Using Onion Architecture